 Her fourth committee assignment is on the Senate Rules and Administration Committee, which she chaired during the 110th Congress.
 In that capacity, Senator Feinstein was the first woman to chair the Joint Congressional Committee on Inaugural Ceremonies and presided over the inauguration of President Barack Obama in 2009.

 In addition to her committee assignments, Senator Feinstein is co-chairman of the National Security Working Group, co-chairman of the Senate Cancer Coalition and co-chairman of the Senate Women’s Caucus on Burma.
 Senator Feinstein also served as co-Chairman of the Senate Caucus on International Narcotics Control until 2021.
 She is also a member of the Anti-Meth Caucus, the Congressional Dairy Caucus and the Congressional Former Mayors Caucus.
 She has served as a member of the Aspen Strategy Group since 1997.

 Among Senator Feinstein’s many legislative accomplishments:

 - Climate change - Increased fleetwide fuel economy standards for cars, trucks and SUVs by at least 10 mpg over 10 years, the largest increase in more than two decades and the first congressional action on global warming.
-Her bipartisan legislation ultimately led the Obama administration to put in place a mandate for a fleetwide 54.5 miles-per-gallon requirement by model year 2020.
+Her bipartisan legislation ultimately led the Obama administration to put in place a mandate for a fleetwide 54.5 mpg requirement.

-- California Desert Protection - Protecting more than 7 million acres of pristine California desert, the largest such designation in the history of the continental United States.
+- California desert protection - Protected more than 7 million acres of pristine California desert, the largest such designation in the history of the continental United States.
 She was also a vocal champion for the creation of three new national monuments, safeguarding millions of additional acres.

 - Headwaters Forest agreement - Obtained funding and brokering agreement to save the “Headwaters Forest,” a 7,500-acre national treasure and the largest privately held stand of uncut old-growth redwoods.

 - San Francisco Bay wetlands restoration - Negotiated a public-private purchase of 16,500 acres of salt ponds along the San Francisco Bay - the largest such wetlands restoration project in California history.